-- When you call to make a telephone donation to Age International (your card details will not be captured by the recording)
+- When you call to make a telephone donation to Age UK, Age International or The Silver Line (your card details will not be captured by the recording)

 - When you call or email to update your details with us

-- When you contact us make a complaint or provide feedback about Age International’s work, products, or services.
+- When you call or email to make a complaint or provide feedback

 We will let you know that your call may be recorded when you contact us by telephone, and we will only ask for the personal information that we need to provide you with the service you are looking for.